MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/install-the-microsoft-advertising-libraries.md

 5. If you have an existing project that references advertising libraries from any earlier version of the Microsoft Advertising SDK, Universal Ad Client SDK, or Microsoft Store Engagement and Monetization SDK, we recommend that you open your project in Visual Studio and clean and rebuild your project (in **Solution Explorer**, right-click your project node and choose **Clean**, and then right-click your project node again and choose **Rebuild**).

-  Otherwise, if you are using the Microsoft Advertising SDK for the first time in your project, you are now ready to [add a reference to the advertising library](#reference).
+  Otherwise, if you are using the Microsoft Advertising SDK for the first time in your project, you are now ready to [add a reference to the Microsoft Advertising SDK](#reference).

 <span id="install-nuget" />
 ## Install via NuGet (UWP only)

-To install the advertising library in a specific UWP project via NuGet:
+To install the Microsoft Advertising SDK in a specific UWP project via NuGet:

 1. Close all instances of Visual Studio 2015 (or a later release).
-If you previously installed any previous version of the Microsoft Advertising SDK, Universal Ad Client SDK, Ad Mediator extension, or Microsoft Store Engagement and Monetization SDK, uninstall these SDK versions now.

-2. Open a **Command Prompt** window and run these commands to clean out any older advertising SDK versions that may have been installed with Visual Studio, but which may not appear in the list of installed programs on your computer:
+2. If you previously installed any previous version of the Microsoft Advertising SDK, Universal Ad Client SDK, Ad Mediator extension, or Microsoft Store Engagement and Monetization SDK, uninstall these SDK versions now.
+Optionally, open a **Command Prompt** window and run these commands to clean out any older advertising SDK versions that may have been installed with Visual Studio, but which may not appear in the list of installed programs on your computer:
   ```
   MsiExec.exe /x{5C87A4DB-31C7-465E-9356-71B485B69EC8}
   MsiExec.exe /x{6AB13C21-C3EC-46E1-8009-6FD5EBEE515B}
   MsiExec.exe /x{6AC81125-8485-463D-9352-3F35A2508C11}
   ```

-3. Start Visual Studio and open the project in which you want to use the advertising library.
+3. Start Visual Studio and open the project in which you want to use the Microsoft Advertising SDK.
     > [!NOTE]
     > If your project already includes library references from an earlier MSI installation of the SDK, remove these references from your project.
 These references will have warning icons next to them because the libraries they reference were removed in the previous steps.